Virginia Tech® home

 A performance evaluation is a two-way interaction:

 • Supervisors: A supervisor is a mediator between the organizational interests and the interests of the individual.
-The purpose of the evaluation is to help the employee reflect on his or her progress, performance, and behavior in an open and honest discussion.
+The purpose of the evaluation is to help the employee reflect on their progress, performance, and behavior in an open and honest discussion.

 • Employees: The contributions made by each of us are key to the success of the university.
 Performance evaluations provide a framework for professional development, recognition of the quality of work provided, and commitment to the mission and goals of the university.